 If you’ve never taken out car finance before, you may have a lot of questions that you need answers to.
 You might be wondering how long you’ll have to make repayments for or if car finance will affect your credit rating and ability to get a mortgage.
 You may be struggling to work out how the APR on a loan affects how much you’ll actually pay.
 Or you could be asking yourself what will happen if your circumstances change and you can no longer afford to make repayments.
 Or perhaps you’re wondering if you can get out of your arrangement if you find a better deal elsewhere.

 This guides answers these questions and more so you know exactly what you’re getting yourself into when you sign up for car finance.
+If you are currently in the market for car finance make sure to see the car finance options available on Car.co.uk.

 This guide explains ways in which you can get out of your car finance package, if this is necessary due to a change in income or circumstances - or if you choose to do so because you can get a better deal elsewhere.